Aviack/LaravelDebugModeEnabled/README.md

 <h1>OUTPUT</h1>
-You will get two files with the name domainIpFile.txt [maps Ip with the domain name] second is Finalresponse which is the final output which contains server response which may contain redis cache uri or mongoDB URI
+<p>You will get two files with the name domainIpFile.txt [maps Ip with the domain name]
+second is Finalresponse which is the final output which contains server response which may contain redis cache uri or mongoDB URI.
-You will get above two file in same directory you provide as argument you could also add Regular expression for AWSAccessKey -- > A[SK]IA\w{16}
+You will get above two file in same directory you provide as argument.
+You could also add Regular expression for AWSAccessKey -- > A[SK]IA\w{16}
-you could also add Regular expression for SectetKey -[a-zA-Z0-9\/\=]{40} in the source code for further finding
+You could also add Regular expression for SectetKey -[a-zA-Z0-9\/\=]{40} in the source code for further finding</p>

 <h1>Installation</h1>